emc-mongoose/mongoose/doc/design/distributed_mode.md

 # Introduction

 In the new major version of Mongoose the new distributed mode architecture is introduced.
-Comparing to the previous design the scenario is not executed on the master node completely.
-The scenario steps are *sliced* by the chosen *master* node among all the nodes involved in the load step.
-Then each step *slice* is being executed independently on the corresponding node.
+Any *distributed load step* execution may be initiated from any node from the given set.
+Then the chosen node becomes an temparary *entry node*.
+There may be also *additional nodes* involved in the given distributed load step.
+All necessary input is prepared (*sliced*) and distributed among the nodes before the actual load step start to get rid of the redundant interaction via the network during the load step execution.
+The additional nodes are being polled periodically to synchronize the load step state.
+After the load step is done, the summary data may be (optionally) aggregated and persisted on the entry node.

 | v3.x.x | v4.x.x
 |----|----